wmikolajczyk/womiko-blog/_posts/2020-11-30-the-memory-leak.markdown

 I had to process a big volume of data, so to speed up processing I used multithreading in Python.
 The threads were my first suspect, so I started to analyze how I use them.

 I needed to provide GCS (Google Cloud Storage) client object for each thread to be able to perform my data processing.
-Google Cloud Storage Client isn't thread-safe so each thread requires its own copy of that.
+Google Cloud Storage client isn't thread-safe so each thread requires its own copy of that.
 During the script execution, a bunch of threads is working in a pool, performing input-output heavy operations in a loop.
 Probably the problem lies in a way of storing data in the threads.
 Let's verify that!

 I performed a code-review together with my friend and he helped me to find that this actually is a problem.
 Each thread created a seemingly harmless GCS Client object every time the operation is performed.
 We've found out that it's not actually harmless - it was the root cause of the memory leak!

-The solution was to use threading.local() in Python ([docs.python.org/...#threading.local](https://docs.python.org/3.8/library/threading.html#threading.local)) - which allows storing data for each thread.
+The solution was to use *threading.local()* in Python ([docs.python.org/...#threading.local](https://docs.python.org/3.8/library/threading.html#threading.local)) - which allows storing data for each thread.
 After applying this fix - GCS client object was created only once for each thread.
 The memory leak problem is solved now! :)

-*Code with Memory Leak issue*
+*Code with the Memory Leak issue*
 ```python
 from google.cloud import storage